Become a Digital Nomad in Spain

-A Director of a foreign company
+You are a director of a foreign company

 The Non Lucrative Residence Permit is available to foreign company directors who wish to reside in Spain.
 You don’t need to register your foreign company with Spanish Social Security if it issues invoices in its registered name.

-An Employee of a foreign company
+You are an employee of a foreign company

 Employees of a foreign company who work remotely in Spain don’t need to register with Spanish Social Security.
 Instead, they can apply for a Non Lucrative Residence Permit.

 Some Spanish Consulates have begun requesting a signed letter of resignation from both the employer and the employee.
 This ensures that the Non Lucrative Residence Permit applicant will not work in Spain remotely.